Double-Seven/COMP521/ShootingBallons/README.txt

 The game scene is /Assets/Scenes/MainGame.unity

-A 2D collision detection implementation game with:
+A 2D collision detection implementation game with following algorithms implementation:
 - Randomized ground line and water line shapes using 1D Perlin noise
 - Two controllable cannons implemented without using any built-in Physics assets
 - Randomly generated balloons implemented using Verlet integration strategy to keep its shape